yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/back-up-restore-universes/restore-universe-data.md

 1. In the **Backups** list, select the backup to restore to display the **Backup Details**.

-1. In the list of databases (YSQL) or keyspaces (YCQL), click **Restore** for the database or keyspace you want to restore.
-If your backup includes incremental backups, to display the databases or keyspaces, click the down arrow for the increment at which you want to restore.
+1. Select **Restore Entire Backup** to open the **Restore Backup** dialog.

-1. In the **Restore Backup** dialog, select the Keyspaces/Databases you want to restore.
+1. Select the Keyspaces/Databases you want to restore.
 You can choose to backup either All Databases/Keyspaces, or a single database/keyspace.

     ![Restore backup](/images/yp/restore-backup-pitr.png)